SMOLKEYS/cursed-turrets/README.md

 Shoots 1 large missile.(again, *10/10 info*)

 # Block (Has Tiers)
-Overpowered block turrets that range from T1-T10(?)
+Overpowered block turrets that range from T1-T10.
+(4/10 completed)

 # Freezeup
 A turret that was suggested by QmelZ.
 Shoots backwards and freezes units.